OmarEmadAldin/TimeToCollision_CARLA_SIM/README.md

-A real-time pipeline that detects pedestrians using YOLOv8, estimates their distance using CARLA's depth camera, computes Time-To-Collision (TTC), and triggers an Autonomous Emergency Braking (AEB) response when TTC drops below a safety threshold — mirroring the structure of Euro NCAP AEB pedestrian test evaluations.
+A real-time pipeline that detects pedestrians using YOLOv8, estimates their distance using CARLA's depth camera, computes Time-To-Collision (TTC), and triggers an Autonomous Emergency Braking (AEB) - which is embedded library in CARLA python API used to control the vechile response when
+TTC drops below a safety threshold — mirroring the structure of Euro NCAP AEB pedestrian test evaluations.